 People who are smart often stunt their opportunities for success.
 Intelligence often leads to the closing of your mind and to entrenching oneself to ideas within your own echo chamber.
-Being less open and receptive to new ideas you are less apt to be be able to change and adapt.
-Success is about a being able to grow your skill set through the procurement of new ideas, processes and information.
+Being less open and receptive to new ideas you are less apt to change and adapt.
+Success is about being able to grow your skill set through the procurement of new ideas, processes and information.

 There was a study done years ago with five chimpanzees.
 A bunch of bananas were placed at the top of a domed cage and the top portion of the cage was electrocuted so as to shock the chimps when they tried to get the bananas.